-In the May 1, 2014 actuarial valuation, the entry age actuarial cost method was used.
-The actuarial assumptions included a 4.5 percent investment rate of return (net of administrative expenses) and an annual healthcare cost trend rate of 6.5 percent initially, decreasing by 0.5 percent per year to an ultimate rate of 5.5 percent in 2016.
-Rates gradually decrease from 5.3 percent in 2017 to 4.2 percent in 2089 and later.
-The unfunded actuarial accrued liability is being amortized using single period amortization as of the end of the year based on level dollar, 20-year open period.
+In the July 1, 2016 actuarial valuation, the entry age actuarial cost method was used.
+The actuarial assumptions included a 4.5 percent investment rate of return (net of administrative expenses) and an annual healthcare cost trend rate of 6.5 percent initially, decreasing 0.5 percent per year to an ultimate rate of 5.5 percent in 2018 through 2020.
+Rates gradually decrease from 5.4 percent to 3.8 percent in 2075 and later based on the Society of Actuaries Long-Run Medical Cost Trend Model.
+The unfunded actuarial accrued liability is being amortized using single period amortization as of the end of the year based on level dollar, 30-year open period.